TheMMC/In-Place_Upgrade_Helper/README.md

 - This tool is a work in progress.
 - This tool **DOES NOT** activate Windows.
 Any product keys it uses are placeholder OEM GVLK keys.
 - This tool is currently available in native German.
-English is a translations.
+English is a translation.
 Any help optimizing the translation is welcome.

 [1]: https://learn.microsoft.com/en-us/windows/deployment/upgrade/windows-edition-upgrades